arashnm80/arashnm80.github.io/quotes.md

 > I'm gonna change the world and I'm not gonna ask for permission.

+> Wealth is having assets that earn while I sleep.

 > A real loser is someone who's so afraid of not winning he doesn't even try.

 > If I'm not failing I'm not operating at the edge. if I'm not operating at the edge, I'm not learning as much as I can.